kam-cheng/get-out/readMe.md

 Once downloaded, ensure that you have enabled apk installation from external sources.
 [Guide here](https://www.expressvpn.com/support/vpn-setup/enable-apk-installs-android/)

+If you are unable to install the app using google chrome, we recommend using [ES File Explorer](https://es-file-explorer.en.uptodown.com/android)

 Once enabled, click on the .apk file to install.
 <br/>